Ramana Sri IAS

 Repeated Paper-I and Paper-II practice builds confidence before the final UPSC Mains examination.

-How to Use the 14 Test Series Properly
+How to Use the 14 Test Series Effectively

 1

-Revise the relevant section or paper before writing the test.
+Revise the relevant formulas, standard results, theorems and previous mistakes before writing each test.

 2